fieldtrip/website/workshop/nigeria2025/preprocessing.md

       disp(event(i))
     end

-## Define the trials in  the data
+## Define the trials from the triggers

 To look at event-related potentials we need to cut the data into segments around the stimulus.
 These segments are sometimes also called "epochs" or "trials".
 To cut the data segments of interest, we need to know the begin and end sample of each segment.
 These can be determined either

 - according to a specific trigger or marker that is present in the data
 - according to your own criteria when you write your own trial function, e.g., for conditional trigger sequences, or by detecting the onset of movement in an EMG channel